Coldcard/firmware/README.md

 make setup
 make ngu-setup
 make

-# below line runs the simulator
+# Run the simulator in the active virtualenv
 ./simulator.py

+# Later, if you want to run it (after a reboot):
+cd ~/firmware/unix/
+~/firmware/ENV/bin/python3 ./simulator.py
 ```

 Also make sure that you have your python3 symlinked to python.